hackclub/OnBoard/projects/Charger/README.md

 # Charger for my Arduino projects

-I made a custom PCB with some help of a tutorial that will act as a powerbank for my Arduino projects as it can charge them via USB and also get recharg the batteries via usb-c with some leds to show charging progress which helps a lot and will be used by me a lot.
+I made a custom PCB with some help of a tutorial that will act as a powerbank for my Arduino projects as it can charge them via USB and also recharge the batteries via usb-c with some leds to show charging progress which helps a lot and will be used by me a lot.

 $81.31